Basis of Presentation

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-The condensed consolidated balance sheets of Central Garden & Pet Company and subsidiaries (the “Company” or “Central”) as of March 30, 2019 and March 31, 2018, the condensed consolidated statements of operations and the condensed consolidated statements of comprehensive income for the three and six months ended March 30, 2019 and March 31, 2018 and the condensed consolidated statements of cash flows for the six months ended March 30, 2019 and March 31, 2018 have been prepared by the Company, without audit.
+The condensed consolidated balance sheets of Central Garden & Pet Company and subsidiaries (the “Company” or “Central”) as of March 28, 2020 and March 30, 2019, the condensed consolidated statements of operations and the condensed consolidated statements of comprehensive income (loss) for the three and six months ended March 28, 2020 and March 30, 2019 and the condensed consolidated statements of cash flows for the six months ended March 28, 2020 and March 30, 2019 have been prepared by the Company, without audit.
 In the opinion of management, the interim financial statements include all normal recurring adjustments necessary for a fair statement of the results for the interim periods presented.

 For the Company’s foreign business in the UK, the local currency is the functional currency.
 Assets and liabilities are translated using the exchange rate in effect at the balance sheet date.
 Income and expenses are translated at the average exchange rate for the period.
 Deferred taxes are not provided on translation gains and losses because the Company expects earnings of its foreign subsidiary to be permanently reinvested.
 Transaction gains and losses are included in results of operations.